 2. 《诺亚方舟》Noah’s Ark by Jerry Pinkney

-I recently discovered that Luka Reading Robot can narrate this book in fluent Mandarin Chinese, so I decided to get this to improve our Bible vocabulary.
+I recently discovered that Luka Reading Robot could narrate this book in fluent Mandarin Chinese, so I got this to improve our Bible vocabulary.

 Compared to Peter Spier’s relatively cleaner and modern illustrations, Jerry Pinkey’s illustrations are more dramatic and remind me of famous ancient paintings.

-The downside of our bilingual Noah’s Ark book is the tiny Chinese text – the font is actually smaller than the English words.
-Due to the busy background, many of the Chinese characters are difficult for my near-sighted eyes to see.
+The downside of our bilingual Noah’s Ark book is the tiny Chinese text – the font is smaller than the English words.
+Due to the busy background, many Chinese characters are difficult for my near-sighted eyes to see.

-Related: How I Taught My Child 1000+ Chinese Characters as a Non-Fluent Speaker
+Explore this: How I Taught My Child 1000 Chinese Characters as a Non-Fluent Speaker

 Have you read these Noah’s Ark books with your children or students?